H4 (film): Plot

 The film is an adaptation that combines William Shakespeare's plays Henry IV, Part 1 and Henry IV, Part 2 and sets them in contemporary Los Angeles.
 The screenplay was adapted by Dr. Ayanna Thompson, Professor of English at Arizona State University, retaining Shakespeare's original language.
 According to Lennix, the film is told "from the perspective of black people, acted primarily by black people, and it’s from the black point of view"; he nevertheless describes Shakespeare's themes, and the film's, as "universal".
 Thompson describes the script as being "about the politics and political manoeuvring within the African-American community".

 Production

 Post-production of the film was partly funded by a $25,000 Kickstarter campaign.

 In August 2012, a rough cut of the film was previewed at the International Shakespeare Conference in Stratford-upon-Avon to international Shakespeare scholars.

 The film was scheduled for release in US cinemas in 2015.

+This was Heavy D's final film role filmed before his death in 2011, but the movie was released posthumously.